Yews to Eucalypts

 30 May 1941

-The Clark Road property went up for sale within two months of John having another motor vehicle accident which caused some significant injury.
+The Clark Road property went up for sale within two months.
+John had another motor vehicle accident, which caused some significant injury.

 The Dandenong Journal, Wed, 2 April 1941.